sillsdev/khmer-character-specification/specification.md

 Note that Thai and Lao numerals are derived from Khmer’s which is why they are very similar.

 Numerals can never be used as a base of an orthographic syllable.
-It does not have a consonant quality, thus it is impossible to pronounce it when if it ever gets to combine with a vowel.
+It does not have a consonant quality, thus it is impossible to pronounce it if it ever gets combined with a vowel.